evanzhong/safety-maps/README.md

 ## Running the Code

 Follow these instructions to get our project running on your local machine.
+If you run into any issues while setting up the project, feel free to email our team at SafetyMapsTopoPro@gmail.com.

 ### Prerequisites
 To run this project, you'll need the following programs installed.
 To install Docker, we recommend you install [Docker Desktop Community Edition](https://www.docker.com/products/docker-desktop).